fwin-dev/py.Disk/doc/readme.md

 ## Improved ZipFile

-The built in python `ZipFile` module/class has a bug where unix chmod file attributes within the zip are not restored when unzipped.
+The built-in python `ZipFile` module/class has a bug where unix chmod file attributes within the zip are not restored when unzipped.
 The new `ZipFile` module included here fixes that.

 	from Disk.CompressedFile import ZipFile